 - No hats or sunglasses inside the building.
 Hats include visors and bandanas.
 Religious headgear is authorized. - Good personal hygiene is required at all times.
 This includes wearing neat, clean clothing.
-Strong/offensive body odors or excessive use of perfumes or cologne are inappropriate. - Should a scholar require reasonable uniform alterations based on religion, disability, or medical condition, please contact administration. - All items should be labeled with scholar's first and last name. - Lost and Found is located in the cafeteria.
+Strong/offensive body odors or excessive use of perfumes or cologne are inappropriate. - Should a scholar require reasonable uniform alterations based on religion, disability, or medical condition, please contact administration. - All items should be labeled with scholar's first and last name. - Lost and Found is located in the cafeteria or another designated area on campus.
 It is the scholar's/parent's responsibility to search for items in these areas.
 Unclaimed items are donated quarterly. - When in question parents and scholars should refer to the photos in this handbook.